samsze0/fzf.nvim/README.md

 - Integrate with homebrew
 - Integrate with k8s
 - Integrate with git worktree
-- Error handling and reporting.
-Error occured in "fast lane" is slienced?
 - Add options to not change focus when invoking `refresh`
 - Git status refresh should not change entries position
 - yazi.nvim integration (i.e. reveal entry in yazi in git status selector in order to quickly stage a directory)